Fallenbagel/jellyseerr/docs/using-jellyseerr/settings/general.md

 If you need to generate a new API key for any reason, simply click the button to the right of the text box.

+If you want to set the API key, rather than letting it be randomly generated, you can use the API_KEY environment variable.
+Whatever that variable is set to will be your API key.

 ## Application Title

 If you aren't a huge fan of the name "Jellyseerr" and would like to display something different to your users, you can customize the application title!